citrudevmobile/kubecle/README.md

 If you think this is such a great idea, why should it be open source when many competitors would be scrambling to implement the idea as proprietary software and make a profit?

 This is what I think: we are creating a new standard.
 We are taking inventory of what we consider to have value and pairing it with other valueable digital assets.
 Example: Bitcoin vs. PWA

+Therefore, the core (PWA escrow) that enables this interaction should be open source, and then we can build many applications on top of that.